realistis/App-Inventor-Extension-to-Godot-Android-Module/README.md

 In addition to a free game engine, Godot is a great editor for UI (grid, center, buttons, checkboxes, fonts) and screens (preloaded scenes).

+Android API evolves, Godot module evolves, benefiting from both is about sharing, wrapping both is a matter of knowledge.

 ### How?
 You need a dex viewer like [JADX](https://github.com/skylot/jadx)